Liquid EPDM Rubber and Liquid Roof Application

 Liquid EPDM Rubber Mixing and Characteristics

-One of the more popular characteristics of the Liquid EPDM Rubber is that it self-levels when sufficient material is applied versus the competition, where this needs to be addressed during the application.
+One of the more popular characteristics of the Liquid EPDM Rubber is that it self-levels as the proper mill rate is achieved is applied versus the competition, where this needs to be addressed during the application.

 If you view the mixing video on this page you will see that an electric drill and a mixing shaft are needed, which are available on our order form for purchase.
-A rubber squeegee and a short nap roller are also required.
+A rubber squeegee and 3.8 inch nap or med.
+Nap roller are also required.

 The short nap roller will smooth out any trapped air.
 The squeegee is used to evenly distribute the Liquid Rubber EPDM.
 Get a squeegee and a roller with a long handle to alleviate your need to do the entire project on your knees.
 Standing up will be much easier.